FrancescoRomeo02/TicketWave_AndroidApp/README.md

 # TicketWave

-Experience seamless event booking with TopTierTix, your ultimate guide to local entertainment.
+Experience seamless event booking with TicketWave, your ultimate guide to local entertainment.
 Using the powerful Ticketmaster API, this Android app brings you real-time updates on concerts, live shows, and more.
 Discover, book, and enjoy - all from one user-friendly platform.
-Don't miss a beat; elevate your event experience with TopTierTix!
+Don't miss a beat; elevate your event experience with TicketWave!

 ## Features